-Therefore, it is important to identify signs of co-occurring disorders in your loved one to ensure that they receive proper treatment.
+Therefore, it is important to identify signs of co-occurring disorders in your loved ones to ensure that they receive proper treatment.
 Below are some signs and symptoms:

-NOTE: The signs of co-occurring disorders can vary from one person to another, depending on the mental illnesses and the abused drug(s).
+NOTE: The signs of co-occurring disorders can vary from one person to another, depending on the mental health disorder and the substance used.
 However, there are common problems and warning signs that affect many people suffering from co-occurring disorders, which are listed below.

 Reliance on drugs and alcohol in order to feel better

 Is your loved one using drugs and alcohol to deal with difficult situations?
 If this is the case, then there is a chance that he or she might be suffering from a co-occurring disorder.
 More often than not, people who abuse alcohol and drugs in order to feel better have underlying mental health disorders such as anxiety, depression, or another condition.